luminaxster/syntax-highlighter/README.md

 # monaco-jsx-highlighter

-An extensible library to highlight JSX syntax for the Monaco Editor using JsCodeShift.
+An extensible library to highlight JSX syntax in the Monaco Editor using JsCodeShift.
- It exposes its AST, so you can add your own syntax-based highlights.
+ It exposes its AST, so you can add your own syntax-based or custom highlights.
 ## Example
 See it live in a [React app](https://codesandbox.io/s/monaco-editor-react-6o4u4?file=/src/index.js)